nicoManthey/Mining-Claims-in-UNHCR-reports-A2/README.md

 # Instructions how to run the code

+Our code was build and only tested with the following versions of python packages:
+- pytorch = 1.4.0
+- torchtext = 0.4.0
+- scikit-learn == 0.22.1
+- numpy == 1.18.2
+- pandas == 0.25.0

 Since the files are too large, we uploaded our complete work to the following link:

 www.test-page.de